sguox002/leetcode/leetcode-all.md

 *****
 ->>

-<<-691	Stickers to Spell Word    		43.5%	Hard
-given a list of stickers (can reuse) to spell a target string. return the min number of stickers.
-- convert target string and stickers into hashmap (no order needed)
-- greedy may not work.
-- backtracking + memo, reduced target map for the same input. (dp but with up to 26 chars)
-- DP top down is more convenient since we involves 26 numbers.
-- bottom up dp: dp[string] using hashmap representing min stickers for string s. dp[string]=1+min(dp[string-sticki]) ->>

 <<-740	Delete and Earn    		48.9%	Medium
 delete num[i] and get score num[i] and delete all elements=nums[i]-1 or nums[i]+1